Ladies: For some reason, 53% of white women who voted, voted for Trump.

-If you don’t think racism is still a problem in America today, then you have a lot of learning to do.
+If you don’t think racism is still a problem in America, then you have a lot of learning to do.

 If you wonder why there are so many white faces at a protest, then this is something you can change by realizing there’s a disconnect between white women and minorities.
 White feminism is hurting all of us.
-It’s beyond time for everyone to see that and realize there are many layers to what affects minority women, and our white feminism just doesn’t cut it.
+It’s beyond time for everyone to see that and realize there are many layers to what affects minority women.
+Our white feminism just doesn’t cut it.

 We have to acknowledge that there is more to being a woman than, well, just being a woman.
 Like race, class, immigration status – all part of many women’s identities here in the United States.
 Feminism is not one-size-fits-all.

 It’s ours, ladies.
 It’s ours, because as white women, we’ve set the racist standard for feminism since the 1800s.
 So guess what?
 It’s up to us to fix it.
 It’s up to us to ask Black women to voice their anger and up to us to validate it.